The Uss Emmons

 Before signing up please make sure you understand the following:

-• The Emmons dive is definitely not a check dive location.
+• The Emmons dive is definitely not a place to do a check dive

-• You know how to setup your gear.
+• You know how to setup and handle your gear

-• You have an idea on how many weights you need.
+• You know how many weights you need

-• You are not struggling with buoyancy and gas consumption.
+• You are not struggling with your ears, buoyancy and gas consumption

 Safety first…